Global Cooperation Day was initiated by Liz Greenwell

 I believe that humanity and the environment are linked and as such, civil society is enhanced if the environment is developed to a point where it provides a healthy, therapeutic and pleasing place in which the world’s people, other life forms, and plant life co-exist.
 Then, I feel, we have the perfect balance.”

 Upload your pictures and videos of your tree planting and we will create a short movie.
-ForestNation’s goal is to encourage everyone to grow their own tree.
+ForestNation’s goal is to encourage everyone to grow their own trees.
 It doesn’t matter who you are or where you live, everyone can get involved in tree planting.
 All you need to do is buy a tree seedling or small tree from your local garden centre, florist or nursery and plant it.
 You can plant a tree in your garden, in a plant pot for your terrace or balcony or in a local school or park (if you have permission)… It’s the tree planting ACT that counts.

 Can we all of us together, water the fields of humanity, and bring about a harvest so great, that it will take the world to pick the fruit, a harvest that is civil society?
 I think we can.